 It means that you cannot switch the household with which you form a bubble – if you are a single adult who lives alone, you must pick wisely to ensure that you are happy seeing the same household regularly.

-Who do the new lockdown support bubble apply to?
+Who do the lockdown support bubble rules apply to?

-- a grandparent normally lives alone can now visit another household – but only one
+- A grandparent who normally lives alone can now visit another household – but only one

 However, the PM did explain that if you live alone, but your partner (boyfriend or girlfriend), has a flatmate, for example, you can form a bubble with that residence.
 But, the flatmate cannot then form their own bubble with another household.

-Couples who already live together can also not form a bubble with another household under the new rules, nor can a family living together join with another family household.
+Couples who already live together cannot form a bubble with another household, nor can a family living together join with another family household.